Overactive Bladder Specialist in The Villages, FL

 With surgical procedures for overactive bladder, the objective is usually to improve your bladder’s ability to store urine and reduce pressure on your bladder.
 In more severe cases, your provider might suggest a procedure to remove your bladder or to increase bladder capacity by using pieces of your bowel to replace a portion of your bladder.

 When you’re dropping everything to run to the bathroom, it can feel like your overactive bladder really is in control of your day.
-Fortunately, the experts at NUWA WORLD in Wildwood, Florida, have solutions for overactive bladder (OAB) and the trials and tribulations that come along with it.
+Fortunately, board-certified urogynecologist Dr. Nwaubani has the solution for overactive bladder (OAB) and the trials and tribulations that come along with it.
 The dedicated medical team offers complete and effective management and ongoing care of all forms of urinary urgency incontinence and urinary frequency.
 Our urogynecology clinic in Wildwood, FL is conveniently located to patients located throughout The Villages, Ocala, Summerfield, Oxford, Lake County, Osceola County, Orlando, and the surrounding areas.
 To schedule your OAB testing and treatment, please call (352) 633-0703 or request an appointment though our secure online form.

 Bladder control problems affect tens of millions of people every day.
 If you’re one of them, you should speak up.